Wegovy to be covered by US Medicare for heart disease patients | Health

 Health News Roundup: US FDA approves Novo Nordisk's Wegovy for lowering heart risks; Novo Nordisk tackles harm from Ozempic fakes with global authorities and more

-Health News Roundup: US FDA approves Novo Nordisk's Wegovy for lowering heart risks; Acadia Pharmaceuticals' schizophrenia drug fails in late-stage study and more
+Health News Roundup: US FDA approves Novo Nordisk's Wegovy for lowering heart risks; Pfizer's blood cancer therapy Adcetris succeeds in late-stage trial and more